 In order to use SpecFlow+ LivingDoc, you need to sign-up for a free personal SpecFlow account.
 SpecFlow+ LivingDoc is free of charge and will remain free forever.
 For more details on how to sign up for a free SpecFlow account and its benefits, visit our blog.

-SpecFlow+ LivingDoc is a VSTS extension for SpecFlow that allows you to view your Gherkin feature files directly in VSTS.
+SpecFlow+ LivingDoc is an Azure DevOps extension for SpecFlow that allows you to view your Gherkin feature files directly in Azure DevOps.